db

 Description:

 • Convenient helper for scanning a table for some processing, rows are retrieved in batches and passed to the callback until there are no more records matching given criteria.
-The obj is the same as passed to the db.select method which defined a condition which records to get.
+The query is the same as in module:db.select method which definedsa condition which records to get.
 The rowCallback must be present and is called for every row or batch retrieved and second parameter which is the function to be called once the processing is complete.
 At the end, the callback will be called just with 1 argument, err, this indicates end of scan operation.
 Basically, db.scan is the same as db.select but can be used to retrieve large number of records in batches and allows async processing of such records.
 To hint a driver that scanning is in progress the options.scanning will be set to true.

 Parameters: